-I am an Assistant Professor in the Department of History and I contribute to the PhD program in Public History.
+I am an Associate Professor in the Department of History and I contribute to the PhD program in Public History.
 I have always been fascinated by human diversity in the past and present and the ways that people connect with history and have conducted archaeological and cultural anthropology research in Cyprus, Honduras, Belize, Indiana, Pennsylvania, and Colorado.
 Prior to teaching at NC State, I was a visiting assistant professor at Indiana University, South Bend.

 I have conducted extensive research in Belize, focusing on the ways constructions of the past are promoted through public venues like tourism, education, and archaeological practice, and how these constructions shape the cultural production of young citizens.
 I am particularly interested in the ways messages about the past are interpreted and negotiated by teachers and youth as they navigate racial and ethnic politics in the present.
 My most recent publications focus on national cultural diversity rhetoric in the Belizean state and intersections between colonial dynamics, community connections with the natural landscape, and local heritage work.